 - Ask your Bank for an Overdraft Facility

 Ask your banker to extend you a credit line with an overdraft facility, where the interest rate would be calculated on the utilized amount from a sanctioned amount.
-If you’re banking with your personal account, and your business current account at the same bank, you would stand a better chance of getting that line of credit.
+If you’re banking with your account, and your business current account at the same bank, you would stand a better chance of getting that line of credit.

 - Get a Business Credit Card